 7. Record Yourself Teaching Your Kids

 Keeping privacy in mind, you can record yourself while teaching your kids their lessons.
-Do this for several lessons in the curriculum and then upload them to a teaching platform to sell those videos to other parents.
+Do this for several lessons in the curriculum and then get paid to upload those videos to a teaching platform to sell them to other parents.

 The videos you publish could help parents see what a homeschool classroom could look like, how to effectively teach the lessons, and how to help their children adapt to new material.
 You get to decide how much you want to charge for the lessons.